 Distances69 - 126 km

-La Monsterrato was the first competitive UCI Gravel race in Italy last year on a course which was considered as the most beautiful course of the series by many riders.
+La Monsterrato was the first competitive UCI Gravel race in Italy in 2022 on a course which was considered as the most beautiful course of the series by many riders.
 The race is held in the famous Italian Monferrato wine region with many “strade bianche” which are so typical for the area

 The course starts and finishes in Quattordio, a small town in the Monferrato wine region in Piemonte, full of “Strade Bianche” on undulating rural roads.